Silicon27/Vast/README.md

 Vast is a programming language that is syntactically simular to python.

-It is an interpreted, statically typed and non-object oriented language.
+It is an interpreted and dynamically typed programming language.

 Vast (as of currently) has **21** keywords, but as development continues, this number may be subject to change.
 - - -